 So we add the following:

 We will now save the page.

 Now we are going to browse to our Spanish “About Us” page and do the same thing, but this time we are going to add a meta tag letting Google know there is an English version.
 Please note the “hreflang” value changes as well.

 <link rel="alternate" hreflang="en-us" href="http://domain.com/about-us" />

 As always if you have any questions please feel free to comment below, or maybe you have a better way?
-If so, we would love to hear about it.
+If so, I would love to hear about it.

 Get more stuff like this